<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 A Social Security Number

-To verify how much income the adults in your household earns, you will need to print, copy, or save pay statements for 4 months (16 weeks).
-Some jobs pay every week, every two week, or once a month.
-If you, or your adult household members, have more than one job, please provide four most recent months of pay stubs from each job.
+If you or your adult household members have more than one job, you'll need to provide the eight most recent pay stubs from each job.
 This includes full-time, part-time, seasonal, and temporary work.

 If you're not sure what a pay stub should look like, here's an example.